Project Management Principles

 #4 Project Management Tool

 The use of centralized project management tools is essential for projects.
 Today, there are many project tools available.
-We use whiteboards to excel in more robust tools like Jira, Asana, Slack, Trello, Monday, and BitBucket.
-Engage your project team to find the best-suited one for your company and invest the time to set up the project right upfront.
+We use whiteboards and excel to more robust tools like Jira, Asana, Slack, Trello, Monday, and BitBucket.
+Engage your project team to find the best-suited one for your company and invest the time to set up the project right up front.

 #5 Explore Agile Methodology

-Read the full article on why projects teams should embrace Agile methodology and see the advantages it offers over waterfall project methodology.
+Read the full article on why project teams should embrace Agile methodology and see the advantages it offers over waterfall project methodology.